Learn introductory and advanced modern plywood boatbuilding techniques suitable for heavy-duty boats.

 While the method is beloved of amateurs, in recent decades professionals have seized on this type of construction as a way to create beautiful free-form hull shapes with amazing strength and light weight.
 While still benefiting from the speed and ease of stitch-and-glue boatbuilding, pros deploy sophisticated techniques that result in optimized structures and glittering finishes.

-As the owner of Chesapeake Light Craft, John Harris has shipped 24,000 stitch-and-glue kits and built hundreds of boats in classes and in his own shop.
-In this class, students will build a sprightly 16′ multihull of John’s design called the Outrigger Junior.
-This ultralight and ultra-fast sailboat offers many opportunities to focus on the finer points of stitch-and-glue construction: perfect hand-drawn fillets that look like they were molded in place; fast and clean fiberglass sheathing and reinforcement; the use of advanced materials like peel-ply and carbon fiber; high-performance foil construction; and hollow wood-epoxy spars.
+As the owner of Chesapeake Light Craft, John Harris has shipped 26,000 stitch-and-glue kits and built hundreds of boats in classes and in his own shop.
+In this class, students will build an attractive, sophisticated camp-cruiser of Harris’s design called NanoShip.
+Water-ballasted, yawl-rigged, self-righting, and unsinkable, this seaworthy 12′6″ sailboat offers many opportunities to focus on the finer points of stitch-and-glue, including perfectly hand-drawn fillets that look like they were molded in place; fast and clean fiberglass sheathing and reinforcement; the use of advanced materials like peel-ply, high-performance foil construction; and hollow wood-epoxy spars.

 Whether you’re building your first boat, or looking to learn the advanced tricks that the professionals use to get “showboat” finishes, this one-week class will advance your abilities to work with wood, epoxy, and fiberglass.
 And the boat we build together will be raffled off at the end of the week to one very lucky student!